ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 }
 ```

-We are all set, we can create a token, and we can introspect and gget a valid:true response, we can now configure API Connect who is going to do the same instrospect call.
+We are all set, we can create a token, and we can introspect and get a valid:true response, we can now configure API Connect who is going to do the same introspect call.

 ### Create the OAuth Provider in API Connect
 We have decided to create the OAuth Provider in the Cloud Manager, it could have been at an organisation level.